manishrocksag/LiveTwitterStreamSentimentAnalysis/README.md

 > Top ten hash tags(top_ten.py).

 **
-This project is very poorly documented due to lack of time but I promise as soon as I get time I will properly document it and include in it more findings.Sorry for the inconvenience.
+This project is  poorly documented due to lack of time but I promise as soon as I get time I will properly document it and include in it more findings.Sorry for the inconvenience.